ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/vault-service.md

 Identity Vault includes a class called `IonicIdentityVaultUser` which defines the currently logged in user and provides an interface with the identity vault plugin.
 By the end of this section, we will have created a `SessionVault` singleton class that subclasses `IonicIdentityVaultUser`, giving us the access we need to the Identity Vault functionality.

-**A Note on Unit Tests:** in order to concentrate this traning on the changes required for Identity Vault, the unit test modifications are not included.
+**A Note on Unit Tests:** in order to concentrate this training on the changes required for Identity Vault, the unit test modifications are not included.
 This does not mean you should skip unit testing.
 Rather, we wanted to make sure this training was focused on Identity Vault itself as much as possible.

 ## Create the SessionVault Class